Cage01/Cerberus/README.md

 </Configuration>
 ```
 MaxParallelActions can be set to whatever configuration would be best for your PC.
 It should depend on the number of cores your CPU has available.
 I set mine to 6 for the time being and it improves compilation times.

-## **Setup project files**
-*TODO - I will create a number of scripts in the future to do a lot of this automatically*
-- Now we must generate the visual studio project files in order to compile and run the project.
-To do that the first step is to download and install Unreal Engine 5 from the Epic Games client.

-**First try**
-- Run `setup.bat` in the root of the project folder.
-This should hopefully generate all the project files.
-But you may still have to select the version of the engine to generate with (see below) and set the default application to run .uproject files with (also see below)

-**If above didn't work try**
-- Navigate to the new install location of the engine likely at `C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe` and create a shortcut.
-- Right click on the new shortcut and select "Properties" inside the "Target" text box add  **-fileassociations** to the end.
-The whole line should look something like `"C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe" -fileassociations`
-- We will use this shortcut to associate the .uproject file in the project directory to the Engine code
-- Right click on the .uproject file and set the default app to the shortcut that was just created and edited.
-- Right click on the .uproject file once again and select **"Generate Project Files"**.
-It will likely open a small window with a dropdown to select which engine to generate the files with.
-Be sure to select the version that you have cloned and compiled through GitHub.
-- Once complete open the project .sln in Visual Studio or Rider and compile the project.

 **At this point you should be able to compile the code in your preferred IDE, and run the program to start up unreal engine and its editor**